yugaego/tmp/.github/ISSUE_TEMPLATE/01-bug-report.md

 If applicable, add screenshots (not huge ones, please) to help explain your problem.

 #### The error backtrace
 If applicable, provide the backtrace of the error.
-To enable backtracing, run this command: `M-x toggle-debug-on-error` *before* reproducing the error.
+To enable backtracing, run the command: `M-x toggle-debug-on-error` *before* reproducing the error.
 Copy/paste the text of the debugger’s backtrace.
 To disable backtracing, run the same command.

 #### Additional context